 Fire Extinguisher Types

-With four basic types of fire extinguishers -- dry chemical, water, carbon dioxide and halon -- each extinguisher works for specific fires based on its classification label.
+There are four basic types of fire extinguishers — dry chemical, water, carbon dioxide, and halon — and each extinguisher works for specific fires based on its classification label.
 The classification label defines the fire types it is meant to douse.
-Classification labels include "A" for wood, paper and ordinary flammables, "B" for liquid flammables, such as greases, gasoline and oils, "C" for electrical fires, "D" for flammable metals, and "K" for commercial restaurants and cooking fires.
-Some extinguishers may have multiple label ratings.
+Fire extinguisher classification labels include "A" for wood, paper, and ordinary flammables; "B" for liquid flammables, such as greases, gasoline, and oils; "C" for electrical fires; "D" for flammable metals; and "K" for commercial restaurants and cooking fires.
+Some extinguishers have multiple label ratings.

+Before disposing of your extinguisher, see if you can refill it.
 No matter what the extinguisher was originally filled with, all fire extinguishers that are made entirely of metal can be refilled or recharged if necessary.
-During recharging, the extinguisher gets the once over to ensure that it is in proper working order and meets the current requirements for fire extinguisher construction and operation.
-At the time of publication, the cost to refill an extinguisher is roughly $15, which is less expensive than replacement.
-Contact your local fire department for fire extinguisher recharging companies.
+Your local fire department will have information on how to refill and recharge in your area.
+There are also fire extinguisher recharging companies that you can find online.
+During recharging, the extinguisher gets a once-over to ensure that it is in proper working order and meets the current requirements for fire extinguisher construction and operation.

 The bodies of most fire extinguishers consist of steel, a recyclable material.
 If the extinguisher is empty, squeeze the trigger to ensure that the unit holds no pressure and remove the plastic top and trigger.
 Take the canister to any recycling facility that processes steel.
 If the extinguisher is full or partly full, your local fire company can safely discharge it for you.
 After removing the top, take it to a recycling center.
 Some fire companies even recycle the extinguisher for you.

 Throw It Away